 Art consumers, on the other hand, can benefit, for example, from an application providing art-related information in a more interactive, exciting and thought-provoking manner, based on own preferences and interests.

-To learn more about our solution for cultural heritage and see how it works in practice, try out our ResearchSpace public system and take the guided tour.
+To learn more about our solution for cultural heritage and see how it works in practice, have a look at the demo video.
+Make sure to also try out our ResearchSpace public system and take the guided tour.